top of page

 How Do ICD Codes Affect Low Back Pain?

-Low back pain is notoriously difficult to diagnose and to treat.
+So, how do ICD codes work with regards to low back pain.
+Well, low back pain is notoriously difficult to diagnose and to treat.
 The more information that we can gather around this condition, the better our chances are of being able to manage the condition in the future.
-If we are able to gather vast amounts of data on how their back pain first started, or what types of activities and things cause flare ups, the better informed we are on how to anticipate, treat, or even prevent low back pain from happening.
+If can gather vast amounts of data on how their back pain first started, or on what types of activities and things cause flare ups, we will be much more informed on how to anticipate, treat, or even prevent low back pain from happening.

 ICD data can help track comorbidities that occur with low back pain